Tata Motors, two group finance firms accused of antitrust violations in India - sources

 “(The) model of business adopted by Tata Group helped in sustaining and retaining the market share,” the complaint document said.

 In response to Reuters queries, Tata Motors said it had made submissions to the CCI and would provide full support to the watchdog.
+It added the CCI was “conducting a preliminary enquiry to determine if there are any merits to the case”.

 Tata Capital Financial Services denied the allegations and said it would also support inquiries, adding it had separately taken legal action against the dealer, which it said had defaulted.